gulsumyazici-creator/mini-programming-language-interpreter/README.md

 # Mini Programming Language Interpreter

-A Python interpreter for a small programming language designed for CmpE 260 Project 1.
+A Python interpreter for a small programming language designed for CmpE 260 (Principles of Programming Languages course) Project.
 The project includes a lexer, parser, AST structure, and evaluator with an explicit environment model.

 ## Features